lhaodev/Budget_Trackers/README copy.md

 * Run the application by the following instructions in the terminal

-    * **npm start**
+    * **node server.js**

-The application will be listened on localhost:3000 in your browser URL line.
+The application will be listened on localhost:3030 in your browser URL line.

 ## Technologies